Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Snorkelers, families, anyone wanting a private-island feeling.

-Getting there: Drive to the dock at Cul-de-Sac (20 minutes from Philipsburg).
-Boats shuttle every few minutes for a few euros.
+Getting there: Drive to the dock at Cul-de-Sac (25 to 30 minutes from Philipsburg).
+Ferries shuttle every few minutes for a few euros.

-Insider tip: Bring your own snorkel gear -- rentals on the island are limited.
+Local tip: Bring your own snorkel gear — rentals on the island are limited.
 Best snorkeling is around the rocks on the eastern side.

 Baie Rouge